 After serving a mission in Germany, Adam met his wife, Lori, on a blind date while they were students at BYU and their family has three girls who will surpass Adam and Lori in every way.

-CV: Adam Houghton
+Curriculum Vitae: Adam Houghton